cran/GCalignR/README.md

 Basic usage of the main function to align peaks:

-- `peak_data`: List of data frames, each corresponding to a sample
+- `data`: Path to a text file (see input format above), or list of data frames, each corresponding to a sample
 - `rt_col_name`: column name of retention time values
 - `max_linear_shift`: Here, no adjustment of systematic linear drift
 - `max_diff_peak2mean`: Here, sort all peaks strictly by retention time